 "Never mind, I'll just look around for it later."

-"Seriously!
+"Seriously?!
 What are you doing, man?
 Stop!"

 "You are just so weird."

 His experiment to test his new ability was a bust.
-This was his fifteenth attempt and yet, all of them showed absolutely nothing.
-The masked vigilante slowly stood up, his menacing and daunting figure towered over the teenager.
+This was his fifteenth attempt, and yet, all of them gave him absolutely nothing.
+The vigilante slowly stood up, his menacing and daunting figure towering over the teenager.

 "Stop wasting your life.
 Go home, study and become a doctor or something."

-Dudley reached over with his meaty little hands and yanked it away from Harry's grasp.
+Dudley reached over with his meaty little hands and yanked it away from him.

 "Hey, give it back!
 That's my letter."

 "What does it say?"
 Harry asked, hoping to keep the eagerness out of his voice.